yasinoguz/Cisco-Network-Topologies/README.md

 - **Description:**
   A simple network with 3 routers and 3 switches.
 Each router is configured to route packets between different subnets.
-  Dynamic routing protocols are implemented to allow routers to exchange route information.
+  Static routing is used to manually define the network paths.
 IP addressing and PC configurations are completed.

 - **Key Features:**
   - 3 Routers & 3 Switches
-  - Dynamic routing (e.g., RIP or OSPF)
+  - Static routing between routers
   - Router and Switch interface configuration
   - PC IP addressing and connectivity testing